SciChart WPF SDK User Manual > SciChart System Requirements

 SciChart is actually very memory efficient.
 SciChart 2D WPF uses not much more memory than required to hold the raw data, for instance, if you wish to display 100,000,000 points of XY data where X and Y types are double, you can expect to use just over 100M * 8 * 2 bytes = 1.6GBytes.
 SciChart can be run on machines with very low RAM and only 200MB is required for the scichart engine itself, plus the approximate amount of memory to hold your data.

-Minimum VRAM requirement for optimal performance is 256MB.
-Preferred is 1G or more.
+Minimum RAM requirement for optimal performance is 4GB (assuming the Windows will take it's part).
+Preferred is 16GB or more.

 Q: Will SciChart run over Remote Desktop?

 Yes!
 Of course.
 SciChart is simply a WPF UserControl, it does not require any special hardware to run and it can be viewed (and it is still fast!) over Remote Desktop connections.
-Even our DirectX renderer plugin and DirectX powered 3D Charts will run over remote desktop.
+Even our Visual Xccelerator Engine and hardware accelerated 3D Charts will run over remote desktop.

-If you want to limit framerate you can use a property, SciChartSurface.MaxFrameRate, to limit the amount of data sent over remote desktop.
+If you want to limit framerate you can use a SciChartSurface.MaxFrameRate property to limit the amount of data sent over remote desktop.

 Q: Can I run SciChart in a WinForms Application?